-Choosing your first UAV can be a tricky process, not only are there increasing numbers of brands and models out there competing at different price points, there are different types of flying machine.
+Choosing your first UAV can be a tricky process, not only are there increasing numbers of brands and models out there competing at different price points, there are different types of aircraft.
 The first instinct for many newcomers is to go for a drone.

 These quadcopter models are big, flashy and are very popular right now – especially if they are top models with the best cameras and controls.
 The problem is that buying a high-end drone is a little like jumping off a cliff for the first time.

-The safest option is to go for a RC helicopter and this buying guide will highlight 6 of the best helicopters.
+The safest option is to go for an RC helicopter and this buying guide will highlight 6 of the best helicopters.